policy/frameworks/cluster/backend/zeromq/main.zeek

 Bitmask to enable low-level stderr based debug printing.

-poll debugging: 1 (produce verbose zmq::poll() output)
+poll: 1 (produce verbose zmq::poll() output) thread: 2 (produce thread related output)

 Or values from the above list together and set debug_flags to the result.
 E.g. use 7 to select 4, 2 and 1.
 Only use this in development if something seems off.
 The thread used internally will produce output on stderr.